Chapter 15

 The Constants That Define Bitcoin

 Some parameters were carefully calculated; others were pragmatic choices that became fixed through network effects.
-Together, they form the constitution of Bitcoin.
+Together they form the constitution of Bitcoin: Section 15.7 examines why changing any of them amounts to founding a different network.

 15.1 The 21 Million Cap